 ODEP promotes policies and coordinates with employers and all levels of government to increase workplace success for people with disabilities.

-U.S. Department of Veterans Affairs Vocational Rehabilitation & Employment
+U.S. Department of Veterans Affairs Veteran Readiness and Employment (VR&E)

 U.S. Social Security Administration (SSA)